TriNetCo/pax-imperia-web/README.md

 See [react-frontend](react-frontend/README.md).

 ## Dashboards
 - Azure for auth AD:  https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Authentication/appId/4d2c3c6a-9ea2-4e28-b0f4-6c6523ac1e32/objectId/c5d31509-5bb8-4ec0-a3a9-47db79308fe1/isMSAApp~/true/defaultBlade/Overview/appSignInAudience/AzureADandPersonalMicrosoftAccount
 - Google for firebase for auth detail smearing:  https://console.firebase.google.com/u/0/project/pax-imeria-clone/settings/general/web:ZDRmYjQzZGItNTJkYy00ZDE1LWE3OWItNjY3MWYxMTA4Yzky

-## Authentication Info

-###### Azure App Registration (Wa)
-The Azure dashboard is used to create an "App Registration" in Azure.
-It's really Janky registering an app so the link to view and edit it must be saved to the readme.
-A secret is created in the Azure App Registration and Authentication (via web using both "Access Tokens" as well as "ID Tokens").
-The `*.firebaseapp.com/__/auth/handler` redirect uri from firebase get's configured here in Azure.
-A Client secret must be generated in Azure so that it and the "Application (client) ID" can be copied into the firebase dashboard.
-Firebase documents it [here](https://firebase.google.com/docs/auth/web/microsoft-oauth) which links to MS docs [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

-###### Firebase Project Creation (Ve)
-Firebase's dashboard is used to create our project and Azure AD is enabled as an auth mechanism.
-We copy the client secret and client ID from azure to make the authentication integration function correctly.

-###### Authentication Process
-Using the firebase library, the JS client redirects the user to firebase's Azure AD auth extension.
-From there, firebase forwards the auth request to Azure and Azure responds with a signed JWT token.
-Firebase fowards this to our react front end upon redirect back to our application's login page.
-Our app will now be able to look up the OAuth token via `auth.currentUser.getIdToken(true).then(idToken => { console.log(idToken) });`.
-This token is passed to our backend which validates that the token is an authentically signed Azure token.
-Our backend takes the email information from the JWT token to associate the user with our backend.
-A table named `users` will include this email along with any roles this user may have (admin?).

 ## Cloud Deployment Stuff

 Check out the [cloud docs](cloud_infrastructure/README.md).

 ## References